Essential Medical Tests to Take in Your 30s

 Complete Blood Count (CBC): Not specific to one condition, this test is used to detect certain types of cancer, and it can also diagnose anemia, as well as certain infections.
 In particular, this test is recommended for Indian women, as they tend to suffer from anemia.

 ECG: To check whether the heart is functioning the way it should, an electrocardiogram (ECG) test is recommended, as it details the risk of impending heart disease.
 Even if the report comes out fine, you should still repeat this test at least once a year.

-Kidney Function: A significantly elevated reading of serum creatinine may indicate impaired kidney function, and a reading of 0.3-1.2 is considered normal, in relative terms.
-Diabetes and high blood pressure are two conditions which can severely damage the kidneys, so if any of the earlier tests have indicated something, this one’s a must!
+Kidney Function: A significantly elevated reading of serum creatinine may indicate impaired kidney function, and reading of 0.3-1.2 is considered normal, in relative terms.
+Diabetes and high blood pressure are two conditions that can severely damage the kidneys, so if any of the earlier tests have indicated something, this one’s a must!

 Lipid Profile: This is a test which provides an accurate indication of your overall heart health.
 It measures the total cholesterol, the separate HDL and LDL levels, and well as the triglycerides levels.
 In eras gone by, healthy individuals were recommended to take this test once in 2 years, but these days, everyone should be taking this test at least once a year.

 Liver Function: If you keep yourself company over the weekends with a bottle of your favorite spirit, this test should most certainly be on your cards.
 You should get this test done annually to screen for liver conditions, such as Hepatitis B and C, fatty liver disease, and alcohol-induced liver damage.